kmkr/splendid-nudibranch/content.md

 Location		Dumaguete, The Philippines
 Tags			eel 2013
 Latin
-Description		Sometimes mistaken for swaying seagrass, these small eels live in colonies that can reach over thousand individuals.
+Description		Sometimes mistaken for swaying seagrass, these small eels live in colonies that can reach over a thousand individuals.
 Each eel has its own burrow in the sand that it seldom leaves.

 DSC01151.jpg